chinapicke/Multiple-Choice-Quiz/README.md

 Open within web browser using the below link: https://chinapicke.github.io/Multiple-Choice-Quiz/

 ##  Usage
 Start the game by pressing the start button.
 Answer all 6 questions by clicking on the correct answer provided with 4 choices.
 You have 90 seconds to complete the quiz- 10 seconds will be deducted for each wrongly answered question.
 Complete the questionnaire by answering all questions or before the timer runs out.
-At the end of the given you will be given a box to input your initials.
+You recieve 5 points for every correct answer.At the end of the given you will be given a box to input your initials.
 Once you press the submit button you will be able to see you score on the highscore board.
 To restart the game, click the back button.
 To clear the highscore leaderboard, click the clear button.

 ![start page](https://user-images.githubusercontent.com/117565899/212539213-c56cfb19-65e2-4100-ae72-deda50c87bb2.png)
 ![question example](https://user-images.githubusercontent.com/117565899/212539229-7a62773e-9950-4048-b91d-3aa35beeb2c1.png)